sebinside/PremiereRemote/readme.md

 }
 ```

 Using **PremiereRemote**, you can now easily trigger this function from outside of Premiere Pro with a http request.
 The required endpoint is generated automaticaly.
-In the case of the function `lockVideoLayer` presented above:
+In the case of the default port `8081` and the function `lockVideoLayer` presented above:

 ```
 $ curl "http://localhost:8081/lockVideoLayer?layerNumber=3"